 Knowing the amount of foot traffic, coupled with linger times in locations allows for fine tuning of store and shopping centre layouts.

-Cisco DNA Spaces can also be used for task management, so can offer more than just a static one-way information flow, but actually be used to trigger automatic workflows – this could also use sensors to initiate. these.
+Cisco DNA Spaces can also be used for task management, so can offer more than just a static one-way information flow, but actually be used to trigger automatic workflows.

 The work flow could be text messages, API calls or emails.